vifon/ledger-web/README.md

     - Enter your domain and possibly a localhost in `ALLOWED_HOSTS`.
     - Set `STATIC_ROOT`, for example `'/var/www/ledger' + STATIC_URL`
       and run `./manage.py collectstatic`.

 7. Set up a WSGI server (for example Gunicorn):

         pip install gunicorn
         gunicorn -w 4 -b 127.0.0.1:1234 ledger.wsgi

 8. Set up a reverse proxy in a HTTP server, for example Nginx, a config file included in `examples/ledger.nginx.conf`.

+## HTTP API

+*Ledger Web* exposes an HTTP API that is used to add new Ledger entries.
+It is available under the following HTTP routes:

+- `POST /ledger/submit/account_from/<account_from>/account_to/<account_to>/payee/<payee>/amount/<amount>`

+  Additionally you need to pass the access token in the request BODY as JSON (under the `token` key).

+  For example:

+        curl -X POST 'http://localhost:8000/ledger/submit/account_from/Assets:Bank/account_to/Expenses:Food/payee/Pizza/amount/10%20USD' -H "Content-Type: application/json" -d '{"token": "my_secure_token"}'

+  Note: This route is likely to be deprecated.

+- `POST /ledger/submit/`

+  This route accepts the same arguments as the previous one (`account_from`, `account_to`, `payee`, `amount`) but as JSON.

+  For example:

+        curl -X POST 'http://localhost:8000/ledger/submit/' -H "Content-Type: application/json" -d '{
+            "account_from": "Assets:Bank",
+            "account_to": "Expenses:Food",
+            "payee": "Pizza",
+            "amount": "10 USD",
+            "token": "my_secure_token"
+        }'

+### Replacement rules

+If the payee submitted via the HTTP API matches one of the regexps in the added rules, the rule overrides the data passed in the HTTP request.

+It can be used to process and/or clean up automated requests on card payment (left as an exercise for the user).

 ## Copyright